zopefoundation/z3c.pt/README.txt

 * Only Python-expressions are supported
 * Depends only on lxml
 * Adds support for expression interpolation
+* Limited support for CSS, Javascript and other non-XML documents

+See the README.txt inside the package for instructions on usage.

-The METAL macro language is not supported.
+Note: The METAL macro language is not supported.

 Template and expression language
 --------------------------------